tangollama/cis411_lab0/labreports/LAB_aidan-hubley.md

 2. Configure the CircleCI config.yml to automatically build a Docker image of the project.

+   - I attempted this aspect of the assignment many times, but found my understanding of docker and CircleCI to not be adequate.
+I am unsure if partial credit is something you would consider appropriate; because of the time and effort spent on this aspect I would be remiss not to ask. :)

 3. Configure an automatic deployment of the successful CircleCI build to an Amazon EC2 instance.